beeware/.github/CODE_OF_CONDUCT.md

   * What happened.
   * Whether this event constitutes a code of conduct violation.
-  * Who the reported person was.
+  * Who the reported person is.
   * Whether this is an ongoing situation, or if there is a threat to anyone's physical safety.
   * If this is determined to be an ongoing incident or a threat to physical safety, the Response Team's immediate priority will be to protect everyone involved.
 This means we may delay an official response until we believe that the situation has concluded and that everyone is physically safe.
   * If a member of the Response Team is one of the named parties, they will not be included in any discussions, and will not be provided with any confidential details from the reporter.